DataDog/integrations-core/gunicorn/README.md

 Either Gunicorn really isn't running, or your app's Python environment doesn't have the `setproctitle` package installed.

-If `setproctitle` is not installed, Gunicorn will appear in the process table like so:
+If `setproctitle` is not installed, Gunicorn appears in the process table like so:

 ```
 $ ps -ef | grep gunicorn